dehun/chaos_vs_order/pages/Abandoned Tribes mutant laboratory - onderzoek.md

 			- our next step is to create ultimate weapon, we will use him for our purpose!
 				- we have succesfully destroyed creatures conscioness
 				- we are trying to get control over creature, but we are not successfull so far
 				- it looks like we need royal blood to get this beast under the control.
-Descendants would have quite deluted blood, we need built a distillator
+Descendants would have quite deluted blood, we need built a disbtillator
 				- experiment is ongoing, but this creature is too strong!
 			- outbreak - prisoners escaped and opened the cages
 				- I have been fortunate enough to baricade myself into this room